kokoko3k/koko-aio-slang/docs-ng.md

         2  Clamp to edge and means that it repeats the edge color.
         3  Plain repeat without mirroring.

-**Backdrop support:**<br>
-    Some old arcades used a mirror trick to overlay the<br>
-    game over an high definition printed image.<br>
-    The image used by default, picked from the "textures" shader subdirectory,<br>
-    is named: boothill.jpg<br>

-        Shift(Zoom) Backdrop over X(Y) axis:
-            move or zoom the whole background image.

 **Ambient light leds:**<br>
     Emulates the presence of led strips behind the monitor that lights the<br>